-Having returned from 3 years in Costa Rica, one gains a completely different appreciation for driving and valuables, specifically as it relates to insurance.
-Just 3 minutes below will save you much grief and aggravation.
+Having recently returned from 3 years in Costa Rica, one gains a completely different appreciation for driving and valuables, specifically as it relates to insurance.
+Just 3 minutes reading this will save you much grief and aggravation.
 You will also become a better influencer!

 FIRST, LET’S BE CLEAR ON THE GOAL OF AN INSURANCE COMPANY?

 Very simple.
-Like every other business, they MUST make money for their shareholders which cannot be achieved if they pay out claims immediately and without question?
+Like every other business, they MUST make money for their shareholders.
+This cannot be achieved if they pay out claims immediately and without question?
 So ignore all the diatribe in those commercials.
 They will pay you as slowly as they can, sometimes to their own detriment, but to the benefit of their current management team.